lc00/wiki-experiment/Authentic-Leadership.md

 1. *Self* - Did you bring your best self?
 Did you help the other person bring their best selves?
     * Victim stance hurts this, generative stance improves it.

+In effective communication, task/relationship/self all go up.
+It's grounded in honesty, win-win-win, and respect.
+You need to set aside your habit of judgment.

+Listening requires:

+* Downloading
+* Factual listening (Open mind vs. Judgment)
+* Empathic listening (Open heart vs. Cynicism)
+* Generative listening (Open will vs. Fear)

 ## Conflict Management

 Effective crisis and conflict management can lead to a stronger relationship than before.
+If you want influence, you have to willing to be influenced.
+You can increase the liklihood of success by enlarging the arc of possibility by creating new thoughts and reducing fear-based competition.

+Conflicts require:

+* A disagreement
+* Scarcity (either operational or emotional)
+* Disputed "property rights"

 An "honorable complaint" can improve the task, relationship and the self.
+Don't let your partner cave in.

+Asking for an honorable apology:

 * State the breakdown
 * Get their story